Jason Belmonte: Early life

 Jason Belmonte was born on 29 July 1983 in Orange, New South Wales, Australia.
 His father Aldo opened the Orange Ten Pin Bowl when Jason was a toddler.
 As a result, Jason started rolling a ball at 18 months old.
 Interviewed in 2009, he commented: "The only problem for me though was as an 18-month-old baby boy lifting a nine- to 10-pound (4–4.5 kg) bowling ball ... it was a little hard, so like all babies I pushed the ball with two hands."
 In doing so he developed a two-handed style which he uses today, placing only two fingers and no thumb in the ball to produce more revolutions.
+He reports having tried one-handed bowling when he was 7, but concluded that it "sucked".

+Professional growth

+When Belmonte first joined the PBA, he focused on power (thinking "let’s break some pins").
+After studying other professionals who "had the ability to make the ball dance", he simplified his delivery: decreasing his rev rate, ball speed, and approach speed; eliminating a "kangaroo hop"; and releasing from a more stable position.
+As a result, his accuracy in hitting the pocket improved while he continued to strike with 20% lower rev rate.

+In 2022, his parents' bowling centre installed a ball tracking system that records ball path, speed, and rev rate, Belmonte saying "it's scarily accurate".
+As of 2023, Belmonte travels with about 15 bowling balls of various construction.

+Noting Belmonte's recognition within the bowling industry and controversy over his two-handed style which some have called cheating, GQ magazine said in 2023 that Belmonte had become both an elder statesman at 39 and a polarising figure.
+He remarked on his sometime loneliness—also spending six months of the year away from family—but said "there’s an abundance of love there" as well.